 I like using the fine textured bulgur wheat in my pourgouri because my family and myself prefer the texture, but you can also use the bigger grain bulgur wheat too.

 VERMICELLI NOODLE – FITHE (FIDE)

 Vermicelli noodles are like thin spaghetti.
 They normally come in round nests but you can also find them already crushed.
-I am using the pre crushed vermicelli but if you have the vermicelli nests, weigh out 200g then crush them up into you pan and cook as the recipe states below.
+I am using the pre crushed vermicelli (I have linked the one I use in the recipe list below) but if you have the vermicelli nests, weigh out 200g then crush them up into you pan and cook as the recipe states below.